molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 In the 2018 versions of MOLE and STAMPS, most days consisted of three course sessions: a morning session from 9am to 12pm, an afternoon session from 2pm to 5pm, and an evening session from 7pm to somewhere around 8pm–10pm.
 Each of these sessions has a short break (which usually takes anywhere from 10–15 minutes).

-Each session’s break generally occurs about an hour and fifteen minutes after the start of the session (so there are breaks at 10:15am, 3:15pm, and 8:15pm).
+Each session’s break generally occurs about an hour and fifteen minutes to thirty minutes after the start of the session (so there are breaks at 10:15am, 3:15pm, and 8:15pm).

-Of course, many times the break will actually occur later than scheduled (sometimes up to 20–30 minutes late).
-In general, though, you should try to have things ready for each break by the hour-and-fifteen-minutes-after-start time specified above.
+Of course, many times the break will actually occur later than scheduled (sometimes up to 20–30 minutes late) or early (15 minutes early).
+In general, though, you should try to have things ready for each break by an hour after the start time specified above or 15 minutes before the break starts.

 ### Session/Break locations